pangeo-data/pangeo/docs/setup_guides/azure.rst

 You'll need to specify a name for your Kubernetes service (as ``$AKS_RESOURCE_NAME``) and a name for an (existing) resource group (as ``$RESOURCE_GROUP_NAME``).
-Note that here we've also asked for a medium-sized VM to host the node rather than the default.
+Note that here we've also asked for a medium-sized VM (that is, ``Standard_B8ms``) to host the node rather than the default.
+We found that the default node was too small to host all the pods necessary for the basic Pangeo install created by following this guide.
-You can specify any VM name listed in the links from this page as the value to this key: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes.
+You can, however, specify any VM size name listed in the links from this page as the value to this key: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes.

 .. note::